-- 3.1 to represent the interests of Sestran in communications with the media. - 3.2 to pay valid claims for damage to, or loss of, property of third parties in circumstances where Sestran is deemed to be liable and the amount involved is less than Sestran's insurance excess. - 3.3 to terminate on behalf of Sestran any contract which Sestran is entitled to terminate under the appropriate conditions of contract and where he/she is satisfied that it is in the interests of Sestran to do so and following consultation with the Solicitor. - 3.4 to assess which capital projects are submitted to Sestran's capital budget plans. - 3.5 in consultation with the Treasurer, to prepare reports on procurement and funding of transport projects (including the most appropriate method of procurement and funding) for Sestran.
+- 3.1 to represent the interests of Sestran in communications with the media. - 3.2 to pay valid claims for damage to, or loss of, property of third parties in circumstances where Sestran is deemed to be liable and the amount involved is less than Sestran's insurance excess.

+3.3 to accept tenders in terms of Contract Standing Orders

+- 3.4 to terminate on behalf of Sestran any contract which Sestran is entitled to terminate under the appropriate conditions of contract and where he/she is satisfied that it is in the interests of Sestran to do so and following consultation with the Solicitor. - 3.5 to assess which capital projects are submitted to Sestran's capital budget plans.

-- 3.6 in consultation with the Treasurer, to develop criteria to determine the form of agreement for delivery of contracts and the financial relationships flowing from these. - 3.7 to expend the approved budget. - 3.8 to make payment of all sums to all creditors subject to the certification and authorisation of appropriate officers, and to make arrangements for further delegation to other officers for payment of invoices up to limits to be specified by the Partnership Director, notifying the Treasurer in terms of the Financial Rules. - 3.9 Where a claim for compensation has been submitted to Sestran then it must be assessed by the Solicitor or by Sestran's claim handlers to determine whether Sestran has any legal liability to meet the claim.
+- in consultation with the Treasurer, to prepare reports on procurement and funding of transport projects (including the most appropriate method of procurement and funding) for Sestran. - Deleted: 6 to make payment of all sums to all creditors subject to the certification and authorisation of appropriate officers, and to make arrangements for further delegation to other officers for payment of invoices up to limits to be specified by the Partnership Director, notifying the Treasurer in terms of the Financial Rules.

+- 3.7 in consultation with the Treasurer, to develop criteria to determine the form of agreement for delivery of contracts and the financial relationships flowing from these. - 3.8 to expend the approved budget.

+3.10.
+Where a claim for compensation has been submitted to Sestran then it must be assessed by the Solicitor or by Sestran's claim handlers to determine whether Sestran has any legal liability to meet the claim.
 In those cases where Sestran has no legal liability, the Partnership Director may decide that the circumstances giving rise to the claim merit the making of an ex gratia payment.
 The Partnership Director is authorised to make such payments up to the value of £5,000.
+Such payments require to be made in consultation with the Solicitor.

+3.11 to authorise the acceptance of sponsorship and/or advertising in respect of Partnership controlled media in accordance with approved Partnership policies.

+Deleted: ¶

-Such payments require to be made in consultation with the Solicitor. - 3.10 to authorise the acceptance of sponsorship and/or advertising in respect of Partnership controlled media in accordance with approved Partnership policies. - 3.11 to delegate authority to allow monitoring of start/leave dates, performance and timekeeping, in terms of the Financial Rules. - 3.12 to approve all technical decisions in relation to operational matters. - 3.13 to respond as required to consultations from the Scottish or U.K. Government, local authorities or other bodies on matters relevant to SEStran, where Members have not indicated a preference to consider matters at a Partnership meeting.
-In each case the Partnership Director shall so far as possible take into account the views of individual Members, and consult with the Chairperson and Deputy Chairperson(s). - 4.
-SECRETARY
+3.12 to delegate authority to allow monitoring of start/leave dates, performance and timekeeping, in terms of the Financial Rules.

+3.13 to approve all technical decisions in relation to operational matters.

+3.14 to respond as required to consultations from the Scottish or U.K. Government, local authorities or other bodies on matters relevant to SEStran, where Members have not indicated a preference to consider matters at a Partnership meeting.
+In each case the Partnership Director shall so far as possible take into account the views of individual Members, and consult with the Chairperson and Deputy Chairperson(s).

+4. SECRETARY